 To apply for one of these scholarships you must:Applications are judged based on the information you provide in this application.
 Each application is considered by a panel of senior staff of the University and those candidates who are shortlisted are invited to attend an interview.

-Eligible applicants are identified by the University - if you are eligible you will be invited to complete an application in September 2019.
+Eligible applicants are identified by the University - if you are eligible you are invited to complete an application in October 2020.